 Any objections to nominating petitions must be filed with the filing officer (who received the original petitions) within five business days following the last day of the petition filing period.
 Objection petitions that do not include an original and two copies shall not be accepted.
-The filing officer shall note the day and hour of filing upon the objector's petition, and shall, not later than 12:00 noon on the second business day after receipt of the objector's petition, transmit by registered mail or receipted personal delivery the certificate of nomination or nomination papers and the original objector's petitions must also be sent by registered mail or receipted personal delivery also be sent by registered mail or receipted personal delivery the sent by registered mail or receipted personal delivery the sent by registered mail or receipted personal delivery to the candidate against whose petition an objection was filed.
+The filing officer shall note the day and hour of filing upon the objector's petition, and shall, not later than 12:00 noon on the second business day after receipt of the objector's petition, transmit by registered mail or receipted personal delivery the certificate of nomination or nomination papers and the original objector's petition to the chair of the proper electoral board (or authorized agent).
+A copy of the objections must also be sent by registered mail or receipted personal delivery to the candidate against whose petition an objection was filed.
 (10 ILCS 5/7-12.1, 10-8)